sarena91/php_loginSystem_with_Bootstrap/README.md

 ## Database
 ```
-The sqlCode.txt file, included here, contains the SQL code used to create the table & fields in the database via phpMyAdmin.
+The sqlCode.sql file, included here, contains the SQL code used to create the table & fields in the database via phpMyAdmin.
 ```

 ## Notes